etuong/flappy-nephew/README.md

 * The height of the pipes and the space between each pair of pipes are randomly generated.

 * Both have a set minimum and maximum height.
 A random height is first generated for the top pipe.
 Next, the `maxSpaceAvailable` is determined in order to generate a random `spaceHeight`.
 It will then `calculateBottomPipe` by subtracting `this.topPipeHeight` and `spaceHeight` from `this.canvasHeight`.

-### ToDo
-* Increase game difficulty by adding pipes more frequently and increasing pipe speed as players reach certain scores.
-* Add a Best Score.
-* Animate Pusheen with flapping wings.